anniezoyinlee/GA-Final-SquidGame/README.md

 ## Project Description
 This app is a game center for some mini games.
 Game ideas are from Squid Game, a South Korean survival drama television series streaming on Netflix.
-This app is designed to have five games from the show:
+This app is designed to have five games from the tv show:
 1. Red Light, Green Light
 2. Dalgona Candy
 3. Tug of War